Quantum ergodicity for Eisenstein series on hyperbolic surfaces of large genus: Mean zero case

-Summing the above estimates, we get a formal bound for the quantum mean absolute deviation \eqref{e:qvariance}.
+This applies to both cusp forms and Eisenstein series.
+Thus summing and integrating the above estimate \eqref{e:2} over both the discrete and continuous spectrum, we get a formal bound for the quantum mean absolute deviation \eqref{e:qvariance}.
 It is not obvious that this bound is in fact finite.
 We will show it by establishing in Proposition \ref{prop:hsbound} that $\frac{1}{T}\int_0^T P_t a P_t \, dt$ is a Hilbert-Schmidt operator.
 We first have the following bound of the quantum deviation.
+We note that this also gives a bound for the trace of the spectral projection of the Laplacian to the interval $I$.

 \begin{prop} Under the assumptions of Theorem \ref{thm:main}, there exists $T_I > 0$ such that for all $T > T_I$ and any $a \in L^\infty(X)$ with $\int_X a \, d\mu = 0$, we have

 where

 and $k(X)$ is the number of cusps of $X$. \end{prop}